Does the Ouija Board Work?

-The Ouija board is said to be a link to the beyond, an invitation to spiritual entities and even a direct line to long-dead relatives.
-The Ouija gets a lot of credit as a powerful tool for making paranormal connections, and this simple board showing letters, numbers and few words has been around for generations.
+The Ouija board is said to be a link to the beyond, an invitation to spiritual entities, and even a direct line to long-dead relatives.
+The Ouija gets a lot of credit as a powerful tool for making paranormal connections, and this simple board showing letters, numbers and few words have been around for generations.

 Believers will warn you not to mess with it unless you know what you are doing.

 On the other hand, some use the Ouija as a fun family activity, no different from any other board game you'd call upon to pass the time.
 Clearly, these folks aren't so concerned about the dangers of the Ouija.

 Many people think of the board as some kind of ancient device dating back hundreds or even thousands of years, but that’s not really true.
 While people throughout history have used all kinds of different methods to divine information from thin air, including planchettes, the board in the form we know it today did not show up until the late 19th century.
 Spiritualism was hot at the time, and things like mediums, séances, and table tipping were increasing in popularity.
 In 1891 the first Ouija board emerged.
 Then, as it is now, it was marketed as a parlor game.

 What's the point of the Ouija board?
 Here a few of the reasons people may wish to try it: